Describe the internals of the Oracle segment header.

 Oracle uses the following structures to manage free space: the master freelists, super master freelists, freelist groups, process freelists,

 and transaction freelists.
-The SlideShow below reviews the high water mark, and other segment header internal structures Oracle uses to manage free space.
+The following series of images below reviews the high water mark, and other segment header internal structures Oracle uses to manage free space.

 The high water mark is increased when a request for a new free block cannot be satisfied by the existing freelists.

 When this happens, Oracle will increment the master freelist by five blocks.

 With the Oracle Parallel Server (OPS), you have a super master freelist on block #1 of the segment.